 The A-6's baptism of fire occurred in the long-running Vietnam War (1955-1975).
 By the mid-1960s, America's commitment in the region had grown to the point that any and all available military hardware was sent to the region in an attempt to turn the tide against the invading Soviet-supported North.
 The A-6 was up to the challenge with well-trained crews and long-ranged capabilities while carrying an incredible amount of ordnance against enemy ground targets.
 Of course, the low-altitude runs expected of the aircraft opened it up to intense enemy ground fire (including Surface-to-Air Missile (SAM) strikes) from all quarters and some eighty-four A-6s were lost in the war.
 Nevertheless, the A-6 became just one of the many American military symbols of the Vietnam War - joining the storied McDonnell Douglas F-4 Phantom II fighter, the Bell UH-1 "Huey", and others in the fray.

 (Showcased weight values pertain to the Grumman A-6E / TRAM Intruder production model)

 2 x Pratt & Whitney J52-P-8B turbojet engines developing 9,300lb of standard thrust.

-644 mph (1,036 kmh; 559 kts)
+644 mph (1,036 kph; 559 kts)

-44,619 feet (13,600 m; 8.5 miles)
+44,619 feet (13,600 m; 8.45 miles)

 Up to 18,000 lbs of mission-specific ordnance including MK-84 Cluster Bombs, AGM-65 Maverick air-to-ground missiles, AGM-130 Harpoon anti-ship missiles, AGM-88 HARM anti-radiation / anti-radar missiles, AIM-7 Sparrow air-to-air missiles, GBU-12 Paveway II and GBU-27 Paveway III laser-guided bombs.